MindIntLab-HFUT/Psyche-R1/README.md

 We select [Qwen2.5-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-7B-Instruct) as the base model.
 The model first undergoes SFT on massive "non-challenge questions" (including psychological questions and empathetic dialogues) to infuse extensive expertise and empathetic capabilities.
 Subsequently, the model undergoes GRPO reinforcement learning based on "challenge questions" to further improve the model's complex reasoning abilities.

 ## Experimental Results
 We present the results on the [Psychological Counselor Examination Benchmark (PCEB)](https://github.com/MACLAB-HFUT/PsycoLLM) which are shown below.
-N

 <table>
     <thead>
         <tr>